Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions
-Added game.c which will contain game rules like drawing and playing cards.
+* Added game.c which will contain game rules like drawing and playing cards.
 Spent 40 minutes.

 ### 2024-01-07 - Game functions
-Added uno game functions to game server, added card array to server struct.
+* Added uno game functions to game server, added card array to server struct.
 Done in class

 ### 2024-01-08 - Client using game functions
-Clients can use functions and see cards they have.
-1.5 hour Added shared memory to see last card placed.
-20 minutes Added dynamic deck size.10 minutes
+* Clients can use functions and see cards they have.
+1.5 hour
+* Added shared memory to see last card placed.
+20 minutes
+* Added dynamic deck size.10 minutes

 ### 2024-01-09 - Client functions to send card count to server
-Added functions to send card count to server.
+* Added functions to send card count to server.
 Done in class

 ### 2024-01-10 - Client server interaction functions
-Added functions for client to send card count to server.
+* Added functions for client to send card count to server.

 ### 2024-01-13 - Setting up shmid and gamedata send
-Added shmid to server(sending it causes client to segfault) Added client sending cards
+* Added shmid to server(sending it causes client to segfault)
+* Added client sending cards
-Added server sending cards.
-2 hours
+* Added server sending cards.
+2 hours total

 ### 2024-01-14 - Changing shared memory
-Changed shared memory to have id and card
+* Changed shared memory to have id and card
-SHMId gets sent at the start of connection
+* SHMId gets sent at the start of connection
-Tried to fix bug for client turns.
-3 hours
+* Tried to fix bug for client turns.
+3 hours total

 ### 2024-01-16 - Added some basic functions for SDL
-Tried getting approval for sdl on lab machines
+* Tried getting approval for sdl on lab machines
-Wrote some basic function for SDL
+* Wrote some basic function for SDL

 ### 2024-01-17 - Added 4 players
-Server can now handle up to 4 players, should work fine even if server isn't full Moved SDL functions to different file.
+* Server can now handle up to 4 players, should work fine even if server isn't full
+* Moved SDL functions to different file.
 Done in class.

 ### 2024-01-18 - Added SDL for cards
-Loads card colors and numbers onto screen.
+* Loads card colors and numbers onto screen.
-Client doesn't quit despite receiving sigint.
-3 hours
+* Client doesn't quit despite receiving sigint.
+3 hours total

 ### 2024-01-18 - Added mouse input
-Game uses mouse input
+* Game uses mouse input
-Added sighandler and disconnect
+* Added sighandler and disconnect
-Displays other players' card counts 5 hours
+* Displays other players' card counts 5 hours total

 ### 2024-01-19 - Added turn indicator
-Game displays which client's turn it is
+* Game displays which client's turn it is
-Added function descriptions for game
+* Added function descriptions for game
-Recorded presentation.
-3 hours
+* Recorded presentation.
+3 hours total